John S. Heath: Biography

 and was appointed a commissioner of the Detroit & Port Huron Plank Road Company in March 1844.

-Heath drowned returning in a small boat from his mills to Port Huron in March 1849.
+Heath drowned while returning in a small boat from his mills to Port Huron in March 1849.
 The boat was later found washed ashore 10 to 12 miles up the coast from Lexington, Michigan, with one of its masts missing.
 Two of Heath's employees and Peter Shook, the lighthouse keeper at Pointe Aux Barques, on his way to Detroit for supplies, also drowned.